Intermediate to Advanced OPEN

 50+

 The most technically rigorous program I've attended.
-No fluff, just pure architectural deep-dives into transformer blocks and swarm logic.
-This isn't just about calling APIs; it's about understanding the stochastic internals of LLMs.
+No fluff — just pure deep-dives into transformer blocks and swarm logic.
+It's about understanding how LLMs actually work.

 SS